 If you have a preteen to a teenage boy, you most likely know the game Fortnite.
 Fortnite has snuck into our homes and sucked our children onto a bus that flies them over an island to kill each other.
 I tease my son that he is a Fortnite “crackhead”.
 Many parents are concerned with just how much time their child spends plugged into this video game.
 Fortnite has over 200 million registered players and Fortnite’s creator Epic games is now valued at nearly $15 billion dollars.
 It is a beast that we have never seen before.
+My son is always looking at the best Fallout 4 builds and he loves the game.
+I think it’s a great game, as long as it’s played in moderation.

 It is a struggle for many parents, myself included, to pry their children away from the game.
 In our defense, the game does have many luring and purposeful tactics that keep them drawn in.
 Things like outfits called skins, dances called emotes, and regular updates to keep the game fresh and new.
 Another allure many overlook with this game is that it is interactive.
 Players can talk to each other, and this social interaction is a huge factor.